EMDK/xamarin-docs/edge/source/guide/tutorial/helloxamarin.md

 Follow this [guide](../guide/newprojectvisualstudio) to create a new project in Visual Studio.

+Follow this [guide](../guide/newprojectxamarinstudio) to create a new project in Xamarin Studio.

 ##Add Symbol EMDK Component
 Follow this [guide](../guide/component-install) to add the needed component you your project.